Principal Investigator

 UC Berkeley Chancellor’s Fellow

-Ford Foundation Fellow
+Ford Predoctoral and Dissertation Fellow

 I was born in Guadalajara, Mexico, and my academic journey began at Santa Rosa Junior College.
 I then pursued my BS and MS degrees in Biology at Sonoma State University.
 My master's research focused on the blood oxygen stores in olive ridley sea turtles, a remarkable physiological adaptation for breath-hold diving.
 Currently, I am investigating the evolutionary adaptations of sea turtles to withstand oxidative stress from extreme life stressors such as reproduction and hypoxic exposure during diving.
 I am passionate about science communication, engaging broad audiences of all ages in both formal and informal settings.
 In my free time, I love to play with Goku, the silliest German Shepherd.